MicrosoftDocs/dynamics365smb-docs/financials/finance-report-costs-and-reconcile-with-the-general-ledger.md

     ms.author: sgroespe

 ---
-# Report Costs and Reconcile with the General Ledger
+# Reporting Costs and Reconcile with the General Ledger
 At the end of accounting periods, monthly, yearly or other, a sequence of cost control and auditing tasks must be performed to report a correct and balanced inventory value to the finance department.
 Apart from the posting routine that transfers the individual item value entries to dedicated general ledger accounts, several reports, tracing functions, and a special reconciliation tool are available to the auditor or controller responsible for this business-critical work.

  The following table describes a sequence of tasks, with links to the topics that describe them.
 These tasks are listed in the order in which they are generally performed.

 |**To**|**See**|
 |------------|-------------|
 |View the inventory value of selected items, including information about the quantities and values of increases and decreases in inventory over a selected period.|**Inventory Valuation** report|